Key Takeaways

 The sooner providers embrace person-centered care and commit to realizing its full potential, the sooner it will become easier to offer the kind of care that keeps clients satisfied.
 Then we’ll have something else to talk about—a long-term care system that supports an aging journey that is dignified, connected, and fulfilling.

 Stand out to more care seekers.
-Learn about becoming a provider in the CareScout Quality Network.
+Discover the benefits of being a provider in our CareScout Quality Network.

 Laurie Renzulli